pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

  **One callback whenever the maps bounds changes:**

- .. py:function:: prepLayer(layerID, bounds, projection, refCon)
+ .. py:function:: prepLayer(layerID, bounds, projection, refCon) -> None

      A callback used to allow you to cache whatever information your layer needs to draw in the current map area.
 (Because the draw callbacks will be called every frame!)